rockettheme/docs/Docs/wordpress/themes/hadron/INDEX.md

 ![](assets/hadron.png)

 Hadron is a contemporary and flat design approach with rich animations.
-Flat visuals are the central design feature of the template, providing a modern, corporate approach to template construction.
+Flat visuals are the central design feature of the theme, providing a modern, corporate approach to theme construction.
 Presets offer a full background of color diversity.

 New to Gantry 5?
 -----